-E. The Rights Offering
+E. The RightsProposed Stock Offering

-In connection with the Plan, Group intends to make a rights offering to raise up to \$150 million pursuant to a registration statement on Form S-1 under the Securities Act (the "Rights Offering Registration Statement").
-Pursuant to the Rights Offering, Group will issue at no charge (i) transferable rights to purchase up to 3,500,000 shares of New Common Stock at a price of \$16.50 per share, to the holders of shares of America West Class A and Class B common stock and (ii) non-transferable rights to purchase up to 5,590,909 shares of New Common Stock at a price of \$16.50 per share to certain unsecured creditors of the Debtors entitled to vote on the Plan, with certain exceptions as specified in the Plan.
-A copy of the prospectus comprising a part of the Rights Offering Registration Statement is attached hereto as Appendix J.
+In connection with the Plan, Group intends to make a rightsmay engage in a proposed stock offering to raiseof up to \$150 million pursuant to a registration statement on Form S-1 under the Securities Act (the "Rights Offering Registration Statement").
+Pursuant to the Rights Offering, If Group-will issue at no charge (i) transferable rights determines to purchase up to 3,500,000 shares of New Commoneffect the Stock at Offering, it may make a price portion of \$16.50 per share, such offering available to the holders of shares of America West's Class A and Class B common stock and (ii) non-transferable rights to purchase up to 5,590,909 shares of New Common Stock at a price of \$16.50 per share to certain unsecured creditors of the Debtors entitled to vote on the Plan, with certain exceptions as specified in the Plan.
+A copyIn the latter case, any participation by unsecured creditors of the Debtors could be based on their allowed claims for voting purposes.
+The procedures by which unsecured creditors of the Debtors may seek to establish a temporary allowance of the prospectus comprising their Claims for voting purposes are set forth in Section 9.8.a part of the Plan.
+Accordingly, any unsecured creditors of the Debtors whose Claims have not been Allowed prior to the Rights date hereof may wish to avail themselves of the procedures set forth in Section 9.8.a of the Plan with respect to temporary allowance of their Claims for voting purposes in order to obtain eligibility to participate in the Stock Offering should Group decide to consummate the Stock Offering Registration Statement is attached hereto as Appendix J and make a portion of it available to the Debtors' unsecured creditors.

-In addition, each holder of rights may also subscribe for additional shares, fup to a maximum of \\ times the amount of that holder's basic subscription privilege, at the same exercise price per share pursuant to an oversubscription privilege.
+In addition, each holder of rights may also subscribe for additional shares, up to a maximum of times the amount of that holder's basic subscription privilege, at the same exercise price per share pursuant to an oversubscription privilege.
 If an insufficient number of shares are available to fully satisfy oversubscription privilege requests, the available shares, if any, will be allocated pro rata among holders of rights who exercised their oversubscription privilege based upon the number of shares each holder subscribed for under the basic subscription privilege.
 The rights agent will return any excess payments, without interest or deduction, as soon as is reasonably practicable following the expiration of the Rights Offering.

-The issuance of shares in the Rights Offering is conditioned, among other things, on completion of the Merger.
+The issuanceCompletion of shares in the Rights Offering isMerger and effectiveness of the Plan are not conditioned, among other things, on completion of the Merger.
 However, as set forth in the Rights Offering Registration Statement, persons entitled to participate in the Rights Offering are not required to vote for the Merger proposal in order to be permitted to exercise rights in the Rights Offering.
 Additionally, the Debtors reserve the right to determine not to proceed with the Rights Offering or to terminate it at any time.
-Accordingly, for purposes of voting on the Plan, holders of Claims in Class-9 should assume that they will not receive the right to participate in the Rights Offering.
+Accordingly, forStock Offering.
+For purposes of voting on the Plan, holders of Claims in Class-9 should assume that theyGroup will not receive the right to participateengage in the RightsStock Offering.